 24. If anything breaks, Google how to fix it yourself.
 8 times out of 10 the answer is there.
 If you can’t find the answer call a repair or parts place and ask for their advice.
 If all else fails, call someone in to take a look at fixing it.
 Decide then whether it makes more sense to fix it, or replace it.

 26. Call your cell company to have them review your bill with them.
 They can let you know if you have the plan that best suits your useage or if you’re paying for minutes/services you don’t use.

 27. Buy in bulk for stuff you use often/a lot of like laundry detergent, pop, toilet paper etcetera.
-Bulk packages are always cheaper.
+Bulk is always cheaper and is often uses less packaging which is good for the environment.
 If an item you use a lot is on sale (real sale, like 1/2 price) buy a ton of it.

 29. Don’t automatically buy what’s cheapest.
 Buying cheap doesn’t always lead to saving money if it breaks down 10X as fast as something that’s twice as much money.
 Blenders are a great example of this.
-We were going through a blender a year.
-Finally I bought a really good, really expensive blender that has a lifetime warranty and I don’t need to worry about buying a blender ever again.
+I was going through a blender a year.
+Finally I bought a Vitamix which has a lifetime warranty and I don’t need to worry about buying a blender ever again.

 30. Return things.
 Bought it, brought it home and don’t like it?
 RETURN it.
 Put it in your car right now and the next time you drive past the store, give it back to them and say I WANT MY MONEY.